sushantmimani/reverse-proxy/README.md

 `The reverse-proxy service is hosted on docker containers and is made scalable with the use of docker-compose and a round-robin scheduling algorithm provided by the docker image dockercloud/haproxy.
-The load balance is linked to the service in the docker-compose.yml file.
-There is a databse container that is also associated with the service.
-It is used as a common data-store for api stats for requests made via all reverse-proxy docker containers`
+The load balancer is linked to the service in the docker-compose.yml file.
+There is a database container that is also associated with the service.
+It stores the stats for all requests made to NextBus`

 ## How to terminate